Katharine Bailey is Director of Policy at the Centre for Evaluation and Monitoring (CEM).

+Former Assessment Developer and Researcher at CEM.
 Research interests: Assessment and measurement, structural equation modelling, multi-level modelling, Rasch analysis, fair access, widening participation, social mobility, sex differences, personality (impulsivity & risk taking), aggression and evolutionary psychology.

-Stuart Kime (BA, MA, PGCE, PhD, FRSA, FRSS)
+Prof Stuart Kime (BA, MA, PGCE, PhD, FRSA, FRSS)

-Her research interests include the identification and improvement of the educational, behavioral and socio-psychological conditions in schools with a specific focus on pupil creativity and engagement.
+She specialises in the Arts in Education.
+Her research interests include the identification and improvement of the educational, behavioural and socio-psychological conditions in schools with a specific focus on pupil creativity and engagement.